Coextension of scalars in operad theory: Necessity of the criterion

 The preceding lemma identifies a splitting of ${\coprod}^{\alg}\phi^*\freeq(b_i)$ into what would be reasonable to call `multilinear' and `nonlinear' parts, despite being of a different form than our general framework from Definition~\ref{def: multilinear decomp}.
-We will do so without further comment, and also refer to the map from Lemma~\ref{lemma: comparison map is homogeneous}\eqref{homogeneity lemma item: comparison map} as being homogeneous (the codomain of the comparison map is isomorphic, as a collection, to $\bar{f} \cp {\calQ} \cp \coprod^{\obj} {b_i}$, and so already has a multilinear decomposition).
+We will use this terminology without further comment, and also refer to the map from Lemma~\ref{lemma: comparison map is homogeneous}\eqref{homogeneity lemma item: comparison map} as being homogeneous (the codomain of the comparison map is isomorphic, as a collection, to $\bar{f} \cp {\calQ} \cp \coprod^{\obj} {b_i}$, and so already has a multilinear decomposition).

 The following lemma will provide an identification of certain multilinear summands. \begin{lemma} Suppose that $Y$ is a positive $(\colorsb,\colorsc)$-collection and $X$ is a $(\colorsc,\colorsd)$-collection.
 Then for each $d\in \colorsd$ and each list $\ub$ of elements of $\colorsb$, there is an isomorphism